n8willis/opentype-shaping-documents/opentype-shaping-kannada.md

 A syllable's base consonant is generally rendered in its full form (although it may form ligatures), while other consonants in the syllable frequently take on secondary forms.
+Different <abbr>GSUB</abbr>
-Different GSUB substitutions may apply to a script's **pre-base** and **post-base** consonants.
+substitutions may apply to a script's **pre-base** and **post-base** consonants.
 Some of these substitutions create **above-base** or **below-base** forms.
 The **Reph** form of the consonant "Ra" is an